amkelly/amkelly.github.io/sql.md

 One of the difficult things to determine in making a table (with it's corresponding Data Definition) is of course determining how best of use the given data types, especially in cases like varchar where you must declare a maximum length for the values in the given data you'll be inputting.
 For example, I don't know the maximum length of an article title or a person's name in the data I'm loading into the database, so I should take a guess as to a reasonable maximum.

+### Don't fear committment

+You've got to run "conn.commit()" in pyodbc to committ the changes to the database.
+See database_update.py or database_load.py for those entries.

 ### Primary & Foreign Keys

 Documentation on Primary Key creation [here](https://docs.microsoft.com/en-us/sql/relational-databases/tables/create-primary-keys?view=sql-server-ver15)